Anna McCune Harper: Biography

 In 1924, she graduated Phi Beta Kappa from the University of California, Berkeley, where she joined the sorority Sigma Kappa.
 In 1925, she married Lawrence Averell Harper, a history professor at Berkeley.
 Through the following years, she ranked in the U.S. top 10 players, including 1930 when she ranked at the best player.

 In 1932, Harper was called home because of an illness in her family.
-She then decided to give up tournament tennis for other tasks, including raising her three children, but continued to follow the game and played for many years.
+She gave up tournament tennis for other tasks, including raising her three children, but continued to follow the game and played for many years.

 Harper served as the national president of her sorority Sigma Kappa from 1939 to 1942.

 Harper was inducted into the Cal Athletic Hall of Fame in 1981.

 Around 1983, she had arthroscopic knee surgery at age 81 so she could continue to play.
 An adverse reaction to a general anesthetic sidelined her for good and then precipitated a slow decline in her health.
 Harper is buried in Mountain View Cemetery in Oakland, California.